 The hypertext transfer protocol can be entered into a browser as http://: followed by the web address.
 HTTP uses port 80 of the transmission control protocol (TCP) to send and receive data over the web.
 Essentially, HTTP allows the user to communicate with the websites they intend to visit.
 It uses TCP to initiate a link between the client and the server for the client to view the content on a website.

 Advantages of using http

-- Easy to identify.
+- It is easy to identify.
 The previously slow methods of processing requests during web browsing have been eliminated by HTTP.
 This has enabled fast browsing speeds.

 - The level of security provided by the use of http has made it the best type of Internet protocol ever.
 It increased the level of safety by limiting the level of exposure one had online.

-- Easy to program.
+- It is easy to program.
 Because http is coded in plain text, this protocol makes it very easy to create websites.

 Advantages of using https

 - Https uses a secure channel by employing the use of a public key from one end of the web traffic to the other.
 In this way, the chances of the web session being hacked are significantly reduced.
-The public key used is embed in an SSL certificate which is issued by a given CA (certificate authority).
-Whenever you see a little green padlock before the https address, know that it’s the sign of trust your browser has for the website in question.
-You can see that in most official website such as Microsoft.com and others.
+The public key used is embedded in an SSL certificate which is issued by a given CA (certificate authority).
+Whenever you see a little green padlock before the https address, know that it’s a sign of trust your browser has for the website in question.
+You can see that on most official websites, such as Microsoft.com and others.

 - It is friendly to search engines.
-Modern marketing requires that a website is easily found by those searching it using search engines.
-Search engine optimization is easier and more fruitful on https than http.
+Modern marketing requires that a website be easily found by those searching for it using search engines.
+Search engine optimization is easier and more fruitful on https than on http.